 PROJECT- McNary Lock and Dam

-RESPONSE DATE - June 2, 2016
+RESPONSE DATE - June 2, 2016 Revised June 3, 2016

 Description of the problem:

 The surface debris in the forebay is a large mass of woody material which includes many large logs.
 The amount has not changed substantially since March as the debris volume slightly dissipates and accumulates repeatedly over time.
 Before the juvenile fish passage season began, a controlled debris spill per 2016 Fish Passage Plan pages MCN-10 and MCN-28, and Debris Spill Notification was planned for the weeks of March 14 and March 23 (Memorandum of Coordination - MOC 16 MCN 02) but the effort was ineffective.
 With only one spillbay open and the Log Bronc not yet available, the powerhouse flow overcame all efforts to move the debris to the open spillbay.
 We are requesting an attempt to remove the debris from June 6 to 8 as routine Spring spill is now in progress, TSWs are in place, and the new Log Bronc is operational.
 TSW closure is to occur on June 8 at 0001 hours.
 However, if the debris is not completely spilled by June 8, we would like to keep the TSW open in bay 20 until the afternoon of June 9, which will facilitate debris removal.
 TSW removal requires a second MOC which is pending.